ck090/ck090.github.io/_pages/teaching.md

 ---

-* Was awarded the `Best Gradute Part Time Instructor (2022-2023)` by the Comp-Sci Department and Graduate School.
+* Awarded the `Best Gradute Part Time Instructor (2022-2023)` by the Comp-Sci Department and Graduate School.

 * Was also recognized as the `Best Performing TA (2021-2022)`.